-Health research across the Darling Downs Hospital and Health Service (DDHHS) is given an added boost every year with the Pure Land Learning College’s generous annual $120,000 donation to the Toowoomba Hospital Foundation for the ongoing support of annual Research Project Scholarships.
+Health research across the Darling Downs Health region is given an added boost every year with the Pure Land Learning College’s generous annual $120,000 donation to the Toowoomba Hospital Foundation for the ongoing support of annual Research Project Scholarships.

 The Research Project Scholarships are awarded in two categories:

 - Novice (up to the value of $10,000)

 - General (up to the value of $50,000)